itzmevishu/DesignPatterns/README.md

 ---

-## Singleton Pattern Implementation in Laravel
+## Singleton Pattern Implementation

-### Method 1: Manual Implementation of Singleton in Laravel
+### Method 1: Manual Implementation of Singleton

 This example demonstrates creating a Singleton class for a Logger service.